ovidiugabriel/buildpro/README.md

 sudo python setup.py install
 ```

+Note: On Windows the path of wget is something like:  `/cygdrive/c/Program\ Files/GnuWin32/bin/wget.exe`

 ###### Dependencies Scanning

 **Note:** For GCC dependencies can be generated with: ` gcc [options] -MM <name>.c -MF <name>.d  `